 These relate to the locations in which your experience takes place.

 Provide information about whether there is a bathroom available to guests during the experience that has no steps to access and ample turning space for a wheelchair.
 Highlight any additional accessibility features such as grab bars for the toilet, an emergency pull cord or if sink pipes are covered to prevent burns.

 Provide information about how many disabled parking spots (at least 8 feet wide or 2.5 meters) are available, and how far they are from the experience meeting point.
 Where there are shuttles or public transportation, let guests know if these vehicles are accessible.

 - Mainly flat or leveled ground

 Assess the facilities and paths where your experience takes place.
-To add this feature, doorways and hallways should be at least 32 inches (82 centimeters) wide with a firm, slip-resistant surface, no steps, and little or no slope.
+Select this feature if doorways and hallways are at least 32 inches (82 centimeters) wide with a firm, slip-resistant surface, no steps, and little or no slope.
 If your Experience takes place across multiple locations, be sure to add information about the terrain of each location.

 - No stairs or steps